mattngaw/quartz/content/diary/courses.md

 - 24-101 Fundamentals of Mechanical Engineering (12)

-- 39-109 Grand Challenge Freshman Seminar: Climate Change (9)
+- 39-109 Freshman Seminar: Climate Change (9)

-**Other Commitments**: Track training, gym, and no social life except for my one hometown friend Evan who was also stuck at home like me.

 **Comments**: Although I was bummed to be at home, the novelty of Zoom college had not worn out.